-- 1 cup store-bought chocolate + 2 tbsp cacao butter or coconut oil OR
+- 2 tablespoons (30g) cacao butter, or coconut oil

-- For the cherry filling, place the cherries in a small saucepan with a dash of water over medium heat.
-Cook until the cherries break down and form a jam-like consistency.
-Reduce to a little less than ½ cup of mixture then puree with a whizz stick until smooth.
-Mix in coconut and cacao butter/oil.
+- To make the cherry filling: Place the cherries in a small saucepan with a dash of water over medium heat.
+Cook for 5 minutes or until the cherries break down and form a jam-like consistency.
+Use a stick blender to blend until there are no big chunks.
+Mix in the coconut, sweetener and cacao butter/oil.

-- When the chocolate in the moulds have set, remove from freezer.
-Carefully pipe or spoon cherry mixture into the middle of each cup trying to not let the mixture touch the sides.
+- When the chocolate in the moulds have set, remove from the freezer.
+Carefully spoon the cherry mixture into the cups, leaving a small gap at the top.

-- Pour the remaining melted chocolate over the cherry mixture so it goes down the sides of the cups and completely covers the cherry mixture.
-Decorate as desired.
+- Pour the remaining melted chocolate on top of the cherry mixture.
+Decorate if desired.